 Whether you are just starting or already involved in cemetery work, this conference offers valuable insights and tools you can use right away.

 Registration includes the full 2-day conference, the first day consists of speakers and a catered evening reception and awards ceremony.
 The second day consists of field activities in a local cemetery.
-Registration is coming soon!
+Registration types include:

 We are honored to welcome our keynote speaker, Dr. Antoinette Jackson (USF, Black Cemetery Network)